-Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform
+Artificial Solutions puts customer privacy first with Teneo, a conversational AI platform - VentureBeat

 One of its key advantages is a combined linguistic/statistical model that lets clients deploy systems without having to supply training data.
 Another is its ability to remember the context of conversations across devices and systems, and to view collated analytics data about customer behavior in a single dashboard.

 But perhaps its killer feature is the way it approaches data protection.
-As Andy Peart, CSO of Artificial Solutions, explained, Teneo is architected in such a way that the information it gathers for insight is stored in one place, making it easier to query, interpret, and delete.
+As Andy Peart, chief marketing and strategy officer of Artificial Solutions, explained, Teneo is architected in such a way that the information it gathers for insight is stored in one place, making it easier to query, interpret, and delete.
 Personally identifying data is tagged for identification later on, and can be pseudonymized if necessary.

-“The challenge for enterprises is how to maximize the benefits of deploying advanced AI technologies within their business and remain within the requirements of data protection legislation which is continually being extended to afford data subjects more rights and increased protection,” Andy Peart, CSO of Artificial Solutions, said.
-“With Teneo, these organizations can implement advanced conversational AI applications across all platforms, devices and operating systems, and benefit from extensive data analysis, without contravening regulations such as the GDPR.”
+“The challenge for enterprises is how to maximize the benefits of deploying advanced AI technologies within their business and remain within the requirements of data protection legislation, which is continually being extended to afford data subjects more rights and increased protection,” Peart said.
+“With Teneo, these organizations can implement advanced conversational AI applications across all platforms, devices, and operating systems, and benefit from extensive data analysis without contravening regulations such as the GDPR.”

-The Artificial Solutions team in mind those considerations while developing Teneo 5, the newest platform release, which offers increased data reporting, analysis, and anonymizing features and an updated technology stack.
+The Artificial Solutions team kept in mind those considerations while developing Teneo 5, the newest platform release, which offers increased data reporting, analysis, and anonymizing features and an updated technology stack.
 Also in tow are auditing tools that let “key stakeholders” measure the system’s conversational performance.

 “As the wide-reaching impact of conversational AI starts to be understood by enterprises, we are seeing an increase in C-level involvement in projects,” Peart said.
-“Unlike other conversational tools, which are often code-heavy, resource intensive and provide little visibility.”
+“Unlike other conversational tools, which are often code-heavy, resource intensive, and provide little visibility.”

 Teneo can be deployed in the cloud or locally, on-premise.
 It’s in use by millions of people across hundreds of private and public sector deployments worldwide, Peart said, and demand shows no sign of slowing.